insightindustry/backoff-utils/docs/index.rst

 .. sidebar:: Version Compatability

-  **Backff-Utils** have only been tested with Python 3.6 and higher.
+  **Backff-Utils** are designed to be compatible with Python 2.7 and Python 3.4 or higher.

-  They *might* work on earlier versions of Python 3.x, but will definitely **not** work on Python 2.x.

 .. toctree::
   :hidden: